RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.270.26
    - NEW: ipset Netfilter support + userspace tool to create ipset lists.
    - CHANGED: Various webui lists were increased from 32 to 128 entries allowed.
+   - CHANGED: Improved networkmap.
+Will now use DHCP lease hostnames and DHCP static names whenever possible instead of just NetBIOS names.
+   - CHANGED: Various dropdown selectors will display hostname in addition to MAC or IP.

 3.0.0.4.270.25b